 Loco London / Clearing

-The loco London market, which is a principal-to-principal or Over The Counter (OTC) market, is the most widely traded global market for precious metals namely, gold, silver, platinum and palladium.
-London Precious Metals Clearing Limited (“LPMCL”) is at the heart of the loco London clearing of these metals.
+The Loco London market, which is a principal-to-principal or Over The Counter (OTC) market, is the most widely traded global market for precious metals namely, gold, silver, platinum and palladium.
+London Precious Metals Clearing Limited (“LPMCL”) is at the heart of the Loco London clearing of these metals.

 LPMCL members offering clearing services utilise the unallocated precious metals accounts they maintain with each other, not only for the settlement of mutual trades but also for trades of their third party counterparties worldwide for whom they maintain unallocated metals accounts and provide clearing facilities.
 This is achieved via LPMCL’s electronic Aurum matching system.

-The five London bullion clearing members each maintain confidential secure vaulting facilities within central London locations, using either their own premises, or those of a secure storage agent, which are used to process and store precious metals (gold, silver, platinum and palladium) for both the member and those clients who require custodial storage, (including some Central Banks).
+The four London bullion clearing members each maintain confidential secure vaulting facilities within central London locations, using either their own premises, or those of a secure storage agent, which are used to process and store precious metals (gold, silver, platinum and palladium) for both the member and those clients who require custodial storage, (including some Central Banks).

 Note: two key features to bear in mind are that these vaulting facilities enable the depositories to process large physical transactions with a high degree of confidentiality, also, these vaults provide the potential of some modest income from client storage requirements.

 These clearing and vaulting services help facilitate physical precious metal movement logistics, location swaps, quality swaps and liquidity management.

 The LPMCL continues to work closely with the LBMA to maintain an orderly and efficient Loco London bullion clearing service and to facilitate the international trading on the over the counter precious metal market centred in London.